 If you’ve got a green thumb and you’re looking for a fun way to make some money, setting up a farmers market stand is a great idea!
 Fresh, locally grown produce is in high demand, and growing and selling your own food is incredibly rewarding.

-Even if you don’t live on a large farm, you can still grow a wide variety of fruits and vegetables to sell.
+Even if you don’t live on a large farm, you can still grow a wide variety of fruits and vegetables to sell at a farm stand.
 In fact, urban farming has become one of the hottest new trends.
 From hydroponic systems set up on rooftops to outdoor greenhouses, there are plenty of creative ways to get your garden growing.

 Before you can start selling your goods, you’ll need to set up your space.
 Luckily, creating a roadside farm stand is a simple project that won’t cost you a ton of money.
-Here’s a look at some of the best tips for creating the perfect farmers market stand.
+Here’s a look at some of the best farm stand ideas for setting up produce stands at outdoor markets.

-If you’re setting up a stand at an established farmers market, check with them to make sure you understand all the rules before you get started.
-You’ll need to make sure they’ve approved the items you’re planning on selling and that the space you set up meets their requirements.
+If you’re setting up afarm stand at an established farmers market, check with them to make sure you understand all the rules before you get started.
+You’ll need to make sure they’ve approved the items you’re planning on selling and that the farm stand space you set up meets their requirements.

 Protect Yourself from the Elements

 Selling produce outside all day can be hot, sweaty work.
-Make it more pleasant by ensuring both your workers and your products are protected from the elements.
+Make it more pleasant by ensuring both your farm stand workers and your products are protected from the elements.

 A Quik Shade Marketplace or Commercial series pop-up canopy is a great option for creating a roadside farm stand.
 They come in a variety of sizes and styles.
 Depending on your preferences, you may want to choose a small 10x10 foot stand or a larger 20x10 commercial-quality canopy.
 Some pop-up canopies are even available with an awning, like the Quik Shade Summit X, which will give your stand a more professional look while also providing shade and comfort for your customers.